morpframework/aurelix/README.md

       label: Completed
     - value: failed
       label: Failed
-      onEnter: # you can trigger functions on state enter/exit
+      on_enter: # you can trigger functions on state enter/exit
         code: |
           from aurelix.crud.base import StateMachine